 Applying the Asirvia compensation plan to the same team of people… Since I haven’t reached $1000 in revenue only part of the compensation plan would be applicable to me.
 With Asirvia I would earn $31.90 in commissions, would be paying a $29.97 back office fee, and paying $49.00 for my Gos each month (See Updates) – resulting in my coming out of pocket with $47.07 in payments to Asirvia.
 No income would be earned in this scenario.

 Applying the Elify compensation plan and adjusting for the difference in pricing, I would earn a total of $30.80 in commissions, but would pay $40 for my shuffle/wave service – resulting in me paying $9.20 out of pocket to Elify.
 No income would be earned in this scenario.

 I was surprised by how much easier it is to earn extra money (especially in the beginning), and earn the free use of up to 3 Gems with Royaltie.
 This was particularly surprising since Royaltie only pays on 2 levels compared to 5 and 6 levels with the other companies.

 I was surprised by the rich feature set offered by Elify in their digital business cards and mobile app.

-Finally, I was surprised by Asirvia due to their lacking digital business cards and/or mobile application, but still being priced equal with Royaltie although that pricing is only supposed to be temporary then become double the current pricing at some undisclosed time in the future.
+Finally, I was surprised by Asirvia due to their lacking digital business cards and/or mobile application, but still being priced equal with Royaltie although that pricing is only supposed to be temporary then become double the current pricing at some undisclosed time in the future (See Updates).
 It is stated that the pricing is grandfathered for people who sign up while the promotional pricing is in place.

 From my study of the options the results dictate the following: